-8 Press the [ESC] key, and click [Yes] in the confirmation dialog box.
-9 Press the [ESC] key to return to [Print Server Configuration Menu].
+- 3 Press the [ESC] key, and then click [Yes] in the confirmation dialog box. - Press the [ESC] key to return to [Print Server Configuration Menu].

-Assign print queues to the created printer as follows:

-• From [Print Server Configuration Menu], select [Queues Serviced By Printer].

-2 Select the printer created in step B.

-3 Press the [INSERT] key to select a queue serviced by the printer.

-□ You can select more than one queue at a time.

-Follow the instructions on the screen to make other necessary settings.
-When you have finished the above steps, make sure that the queues are assigned.

-E Press the [ESC] key until "Exit?" appears, and select [Yes] to exit PCON-SOLE.

-U Start the print server by typing the following from the console of the Net-Ware Server.
+- Assign print queues to the created printer as follows: - 1 From [Print Server Configuration Menu], select [Queues Serviced By Printer]. - 2 Select the printer created in step 13. - 3 Press the [INSERT] key to select a queue serviced by the printer. - T Note - \square You can select more than one queue at a time. - 4 Follow the instructions on the screen to make other necessary settings.
+When you have finished the above steps, make sure that the queues are assigned. - Press the [ESC] key until "Exit?" appears, and then select [Yes] to exit PCONSOLE. - Start the print server by typing the following from the console of the Net-Ware Server.